rileylitchfield/rileylitchfield/README.md

 - 👋 Hi, I’m @rileylitchfield
 - 👀 I’m interested in Frontend Development
-- 🌱 I’m currently building projects with React.js
+- 🌱 I’m currently building projects with React
 - ⚛️ I'm interested in collaborating on React projects
 - 📫 How to reach me: https://rileylitchfield.com/
 - 👉 You can also find me on LinkedIn: https://www.linkedin.com/in/rileylitchfield/